SirWumpus/Ladder/README.md

 Ostermiller's Java Ladder
 =========================

 This is an updated version of Ostermiller's Ladder built against OpenJDK 14.
-His last release, Ladder 1.3, was built against Java 1.5 and fails to run with newer Java runtime releases.
+His last release, Ladder 1.3, was built against Java 1.5 and failed to run or compile with newer Java runtime releases.

 Overview